mars-sim/mars-sim/.github/ISSUE_TEMPLATE/issue-template.md

  - A clear and concise description of what you have actually seen.

 **Reproduction (optional)**
- - Steps to reproduce the problem
+ - Steps to reproduce the problem.

 **Screenshots**
  - If applicable, add screenshots to help explain your problem.